-Woman declared dead in Ecuador revives during her wake; health authorities investigate
+Woman declared dead in Ecuador revives during her wake

 Montoya initially had been admitted Friday at the hospital with a possible stroke and cardiopulmonary arrest, and when she did not respond to resuscitation a doctor on duty declared her dead, the ministry said.

-Barbera said his mother was unconscious when she was brought to the emergency room and that a few hours later a doctor informed him she was dead and handed over identity documents and a death certificate.
+Barbera said his mother was unconscious when she was taken to the emergency room and that a few hours later a doctor informed him she was dead and handed over identity documents and a death certificate.

-The family then brought her to a funeral home and were holding a wake later Friday when they started to hear strange sounds.
+The family then took her to a funeral home and were holding a wake later Friday when they started to hear strange sounds.

 “There were about 20 of us there,” Barbera said.
 “After about five hours of the wake, the coffin started to make sounds.
 My mom was wrapped in sheets and hitting the coffin, and when we approached we could see that she was breathing heavily.”